Taiwan leader says island will not bow to China - RFI

 On Saturday, he declared in a speech that "the complete reunification of our country will be and can be realised".

-He said he favoured "peaceful reunification" but Xi's words come after months of increased military threats, including the recent surge in air incursions.
+He said he favoured "peaceful reunification" but his words come after months of increased military threats, including the recent surge in air incursions as well as heavily publicised military drills simulating an invasion of Taiwan.

 Last year, there were a record 380 sorties.
 There have already been more than 600 this year.